Model diagnostics

 - Error Bars: Confidence intervals for the odds ratios

-On the sidebar panel you can change the following parameters:
+On the sidebar panel the some parameters can be changed:

 The following fields refer to Predictor distribution: